And more importantly, what does he want?

 That’s what it did in Ukraine; with the civil war there simmered but not finished, it ended Ukrainian ambitions to join the EU and NATO.
 It did the same in 2008 in Georgia where its South Ossetian enclave keeps Tbilisi from ever joining the Western camp.
 Now it’s trying to deny access to Syria.

 All three conflicts were wise uses of Russian power.
 None of them called for large occupation forces; all of them involved Russian proxies Moscow could arm as it saw fit.
-Best of all, once Russian troops are on the ground, the US can’t do much to dislodge them except negotiate.
+Best of all, once Russian troops are on the ground, the United States can’t do much to dislodge them except negotiate.

 And it’s likely Putin aims for just that

-It was always going to be difficult to end the Syrian civil war but now it’s impossible unless Moscow signs off.
+It was always going to be difficult to end the Syrian Civil War but now it’s impossible unless Moscow signs off.
 This won’t be a Serbia redux with NATO imposing a settlement and the Russians merely tagging along.
 Whatever emerges in Syria will have a Russian stamp of approval — and will keep intact Russian interests in some form or another.
 This means that, so long as Russian troops are in Syria, neither Turkey nor any other local force, like the Arab Gulf Cooperation Council, will be able to opt for a full-scale invasion to smash the Islamic State and overthrow the Assad regime.

 This also gives Putin leverage for Ukraine.
 To win Russian cooperation in Syria must involve tradeoffs; how far Putin will push remains to be seen but anything that keeps Ukraine as a whole out of both the EU and NATO is a win for Russia.
 That means no Russian annexation of Ukraine but some kind of system that keeps Russian interests permanently entrenched as part of Ukraine’s political system.
-The West doesn’t want that but to end the Syrian civil war, and to destroy the Islamic State, it may be willing to sacrifice Ukraine.
+The West doesn’t want that but to end the Syrian Civil War, and to destroy the Islamic State, it may be willing to sacrifice Ukraine.

 But a weaker hand also means you can’t afford to lose as much and Putin’s Syria adventure is a high-risk, high-reward situation